 We’ve seen many SCI people who’ve been moved from acute to primary care services to make way for covid patients.
 But the needs of spinally injured men and women haven’t changed.
 That’s why our specialist nurses have adapted to give extra support to the spinally injured community throughout the crisis.

 Giving you the best information

 Concerned about the effect of coronavirus on you, someone you care for or a loved one?
-This is what we offer you:
+Download our information sheets about conronavirus:

-- You can book a session with our nursing specialists with our online booking system here
+- A session with our nursing specialists – book now using our online booking system here

 - Or call our free support line between 9am-5pm for a referral on 0800 980 0501